SearaChen/puzzleSolve/README.md

 # puzzleSolve
-Code that solve a HIRIQ puzzle, starting from ANY configuration Please see further explanation in PDF in comments below.
+Code that solve a HIRIQ puzzle, starting from ANY configuration Please see further explanation in PDF attched to this project.